right-rudder/summit/src/content/blog/welcome-to-flight-training.md

 Dear future pilot:

-Welcome to the Red Arrow Flight Academy.
-We are delighted that you have taken an interest in the flight training programs that Red Arrow has to offer.
+Welcome to the Summit Flight Academy.
+We are delighted that you have taken an interest in the flight training programs that Summit has to offer.

-Red Arrow is a top-of-the-line aviation school in El Paso, Texas; in-fact, The aviation industry has ranked us as the #1 flight school in the Southwestern region.
+Summit is a top-of-the-line aviation school in El Paso, Texas; in-fact, The aviation industry has ranked us as the #1 flight school in the Southwestern region.

 We are a Part-141 FAA-certified flight school and are recognized by the aviation industry as a Cessna Pilot Center.
 Being handpicked by the Cessna Aircraft Company means that we offer top-quality flight training and consistently meet higher standards than other flight training programs.